PhilipOyelegbin/fx-trading/README.md

 1. **Currency Support**: The system supports NGN, USD, EUR, GBP, and other international currencies.
 Ensure the wallet entity has been configured correctly for multi-currency support.
 2. **Authentication**: Users authenticate using JWT tokens.
 3. **Real-Time FX Rates**: External FX rate APIs (e.g., RapidAPi: Currency Conversion and Exchange Rates) are used for fetching real-time rates.
-A caching mechanism (e.g., Redis) is assumed for efficiency.
+A caching package (e.g., memory-cache) is assumed for efficiency.
 4. **Email Verification**: Users must verify their email addresses before performing wallet or trading operations.
 5. **Database**: MySQL is used to store user, wallet, and transaction data.